CJ Baker is a published writer who recently started the podcast Ongoing History of Protest Music.

 Voices of Social Activism Bubbling Forth From The Underground

-The 2010s is a decade which has given way to an increase emphasis in social activism.
-Examples of this include the Occupy Wall Street and the Black Lives Matter movements, along with the speaking out on issues such as climate change and various sorts of inequalities.
+The 2010s is a decade that has given way to an increasing emphasis on social activism.
+Examples of this include Occupy Wall Street, Black Lives Matter, #MeToo, March for Our Lives, along with numerous other protest movements.

 Despite this supposed increase in social awareness, many are still asking: where are the protest songs?
 Who is writing the soundtrack for these movements?

 The answer may surprise some.
 The protest songs haven't gone anywhere.
 As always, the underground is a rich treasure trove of politically charged music.
-The modern evolution of folk, punk and hip hop continue to make considerable contributions to the cannon of protest anthems.
-There are also members of the old guard from the 60s and 70s that are still raising their voices against the world's injustices.
+The modern evolution of folk, punk, and hip-hop continue to make considerable contributions to the canon of protest anthems.

 Transgender Dysphoria Blues by Against Me!
 (Video)